Buy or Sell Agnico Eagle Mines Limited (AEM) Stock Now | Don't Try to Be a Top Gun

 AEM’s Market Performance

-AEM stocks went down by -1.88% for the week, with a monthly jump of 0.95% and a quarterly performance of 0.10%, while its annual performance rate touched -28.13%.
-The volatility ratio for the week stands at 2.06% while the volatility levels for the past 30 days are set at 3.03% for Agnico Eagle Mines Limited.
-The simple moving average for the period of the last 20 days is 2.58% for AEM stocks with a simple moving average of -13.91% for the last 200 days.
+AEM stocks went up by 1.68% for the week, with a monthly jump of 5.71% and a quarterly performance of -2.38%, while its annual performance rate touched -31.12%.
+The volatility ratio for the week stands at 2.77% while the volatility levels for the past 30 days are set at 2.74% for Agnico Eagle Mines Limited.
+The simple moving average for the period of the last 20 days is 2.45% for AEM stocks with a simple moving average of -12.17% for the last 200 days.

 Analysts’ Opinion of AEM

-During the last 5 trading sessions, AEM fell by -1.88%, which changed the moving average for the period of 200-days by -13.60% in comparison to the 20-day moving average, which settled at $49.94.
-In addition, Agnico Eagle Mines Limited saw -27.44% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AEM rose by +1.68%, which changed the moving average for the period of 200-days by -12.25% in comparison to the 20-day moving average, which settled at $50.90.
+In addition, Agnico Eagle Mines Limited saw -2.11% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for AEM